Author

 Weaknesses: Closing the door.

-Weakness: Few, if any.
+Few, if any.
 The only thing Schauffele backers want to remember would be 2018 at Carnoustie, where the then-24-year-old was among the 54-hole leaders, only to be run down by Francesco Molinari.
 Schauffele has not threatened for the Claret Jug since.

 Odds provided by DraftKings North Carolina; updated on July 10.

-As much as the common golf fan would like to see Tiger (+15000) and/or Phil Mickelson (+17000) get into the mix late on Sunday, there's a million reasons why sportsbooks have them behind the likes of players like Abraham Ancer (+11000), Billy Horschel (+12000) and Tom Hoge (+13000).
+As much as the common golf fan would like to see Tiger (+20000) and/or Phil Mickelson (+20000) get into the mix, there's a million reasons why sportsbooks have them near the bottom of the odds.

 Mickelson, after admittedly turning back the clock with a T2 at the 2023 Masters, is also searching for anything resembling good form.
 The six-time major champion more often than not has more similar odds to Anthony Kim than Cam Smith and Jon Rahm when he tees it up on the LIV Tour, and he shockingly has only made one Open Championship cut since his duel with Stenson at Troon.
+He did not do much better last year, placing 60th.

 Don't count on a storybook ending for either Woods or Mickelson next week.